MrPio/AmazonReviewsMarketTrends/README.md

 ## ☁️ Plotting Word Clouds
 The [`word_clouds.ipynb`](2-data_visualization/2-word_clouds.ipynb) notebook aims to show the most common words in both the titles and the content of the reviews.
 First, we analyze the 5-star reviews to identify the aspects that customers appreciate the most.
 Then the same process is repeated for the 1-star reviews.

-This serves zas a preamble to the subsequent Topic Modeling analysis.
+This serves as a preamble to the Topic Modeling analysis that will follow.

 <p align="center">
     <img width="565rem" src="img/5-star_cloud.png"></img>